tznind/Wanderer/Cookbook.md

 ## Foreword Script Blocks

 In several recipes there are scripting sections.
 These are written in [Lua] (everything else is in [yaml]).
 There are 2 kinds of script blocks, `Condition` and `Effect`.
-These blocks support multiple statements using the hyphen notation.  `Condition` should start with the lua keyword `return` followed by a boolean expression (true or false).  `Effect` blocks do not return anything but instead trigger things to happen in the world (run dialogue, spawn items etc)
+These blocks support multiple statements using the hyphen notation.  `Condition` should start with the lua keyword `return` followed code that evaluates to true or false.  `Effect` blocks do not return anything but instead trigger things to happen in the world (run dialogue, spawn items etc).

-For scripts the following global variables are available
+In scripts the following global variables are available:

 | Variable        | Description |
 | ------------- |-------------|